 If you’re staying near Davao City in the Philippines, visiting the Island Garden City of Samal (generally known as Samal Island) is a must.
-Situated in Davao del Norte and easily accessible from the city, Samal Island is known for its white, sandy beaches, plentiful snorkeling sites and walks near caves and waterfalls.
+Situated in Davao del Norte and easily accessible from the city, Samal Island is known for its white, sandy beaches, plentiful snorkelling sites and walks near caves and waterfalls.

 The largest resort city in the Philippines, Samal Island has something to offer travellers after a relaxing holiday on the beach or a day of adventure.
-With a mix of options for different budgets, visiting Samal Island is a wonderful way to have a tropical getaway, close to the city.
+With a mix of options for different budgets, visiting Samal Island is a wonderful way to have a tropical getaway close to the city.
 Here's what you need to know before you visit.

 Samal is located at the part of Mindanao which experiences few typhoons so it is the perfect destination for most times of the year.

 During December to May, the island enjoys sunny weather, however you can expect rain showers in June to November – if visiting this time of year, just check the weather forecast before leaving.

 Festival months could also be a great time to explore the colorful culture of the “Island of Festivals” via street parades and other exciting events!
 Here are a couple you may want to time your visit for:

 Caracoles Festival (28-29 April): a colourful celebration of shells and marine life with a regatta, costumes, dancing and circus acts.